TaylorMonacelli/git-cheatsheet/README.md

  git push -u origin ghostfix
  ```

 Note1: Bring my origin/masterls in sync with remote origin/masterls.
-If I didn't do this, then I'd have to git checkout loginCSS && git rebase masterls later.
+If I didn't do this, then I'd have to git checkout ghostfix && git rebase masterls later.

 Note2: '|| git checkout masterls' in case masterls branch already exists